ozielalves/Dictionary/README.md

 # Dictionary
-Implementation of the Abstract Data Type (ADT) based on an ordered and unordered sequential list.
+Implementation of the Dictionary, an Abstract Data Type (ADT) based on an ordered and unordered sequential list.

 ## TODO
-DAL:
+_DAL_:
 - [X] Special members
 - [X] Search
 - [X] Auxiliar search